F# Programming

 The .NET Framework includes many ready-made libraries you can use, or you can create new libraries.

-12 - Introduction to Pattern Matching
+17 - Introduction to Interfaces

 Using Existing Assemblies or Creating New Ones